 Student employees can work multipe jobs on-campus as long as they are complying with the Work Hour Policy and not exceeding the maximum number of hours they are eligible to work per week.
 U.S. Citizens/Permanent Residents are limited to working 25 hours per week inclusive of all on-campus positions.
 Non U.S. citizens in F-1 and J-1 non-immigrant visa status are limited to working 20 hours per week inclusive of all on-campus positions while school is in session as mandated by the Department of Homeland Security.

-Please note: Student employees are not eligible to be in employed a full-time or part-time position.
-Students must decided between student employment or a staff position.
-For more information, please see the Multiple Job Rules Final.pd
+Please note: Student employees are not eligible to be employed in a full-time or part-time staff position.
+Students must decide between student employment or a staff position.

 Illinois law states that any employee working more than 7.5 consecutive hours must be provided a minimum of 20 minutes of unpaid lunch time with a break being given no later than five hours after beginning work.
 No work can be done during break periods.

 Title IX prohibits sex discrimination on the basis of sex in federally funded education programs and activities.
 Sex discrimination includes sexual harassment, and sexual and relationship violence.
 Title IX requires that when an individual who is a "responsible employee" learns of sex discrimination, the responsible employee is required to promptly report specific information about the sex discrimination to DePaul's title IX coordinator or other appropriate designees.
 At DePaul, all DePaul faculty, staff and student employees are responsible employees.

 For an overview of reporting responsibilities and a step-by-step response guide, as well as contact information for all the offices mentioned in this document, please view the Title IX & Sexual and Relationship Violence website.